Heart Failure

 • Systolic Heart Failure: how the heart pumps blood to the rest of the body effectively or how it improperly fills with blood.

 Baptist Health is known for advanced, superior care for patients with heart disease and the diagnosis, management and treatment of heart failure.
-The American Heart Association awarded us with the Get With the Guidelines® Bronze Award in 2016 for consistent application of quality measures in treating heart failure.
+The American Heart Association awarded us with the Get With the Guidelines® Bronze Award in 2016 for the consistent application of quality measures in treating heart failure.

 You will appreciate timely appointments and respectful attention to your concerns, all in a positive and friendly atmosphere.
 At Baptist Health, you have access to the region’s most comprehensive, multidisciplinary team of specialists and innovative therapies, including many available only through specialized clinical trials.
-In every way, we work to demonstrate the utmost in excellent care to those who trust us with their health.
+In every way, we work to demonstrate the utmost excellent care to those who trust us with their health.

 Heart Failure Stages